accordproject/ergo/docs/Language.md

 else x+1   // Expression if condition is false
 ```

-### Guards allow to make sure a specific condition is true.
+### Ensure expressions
+One can check preconditions in a clause using ensure expressions, as follows:
 ```
-guard x >= 0                 // Condition
+ensure x >= 0                // Condition
 else "Something went wrong"; // Expression if condition is false x+1                          // Expression if condition is true
 ```
-Guards can be useful to check preconditions in a clause.
-The first expression can be ommitted in which case Jura returns an error by default.
+The else part of the expression can be ommitted in which case Jura returns an error by default.
 ```
-guard x >= 0;             // Condition
+ensure x >= 0;            // Condition
 x+1                       // Expression if condition is true
 ```